dataleonlabs/yap/docs/middlewares.md

 });
 ```

-Yap provides a `Response` object as the `response` property of the `Context`.
+YAP provides a `Response` object as the `response` property of the `Context`.
-Yap's `Response` object provides helpful methods for working with
+YAP's `Response` object provides helpful methods for working with
-http responses which delegate to a [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse)
+HTTP responses which delegate to a [ServerResponse](https://nodejs.org/api/http.html#http_class_http_serverresponse).
-.

-Yap's pattern of delegating to Node's request and response objects rather than extending them
+YAP's pattern of delegating to Node's request and response objects rather than extending them
 provides a cleaner interface and reduces conflicts between different middleware and with Node
 itself as well as providing better support for stream handling.
 The `IncomingMessage` can still be
 directly accessed as the `req` property on the `Context` and `ServerResponse` can be directly
 accessed as the `res` property on the `Context`.

-Here is an example using Yap's `Response` object to stream a file as the response body.
+Here is an example using YAP's `Response` object to stream a file as the response body.

 ```js
 app.use(async (ctx, next) => {